Iconostasis paintingTill New

 June 2008 - June 2009

-To be able to exhibit in the Wintringer Chapel is like a promise that turns into happiness.
-"Pèlerinage - pilgrimage with the eyes" was the name in 2005, when the walls of the chapel were miniatures of my painting.
-This year, my idea focused on a large, multi-part work, which will be placed in front of the apse as a picture wall.
-The visitor to the chapel will stop where the space once defined sacred: in the place of an altar or, as in the Christian Orthodox Church, in front of an iconostasis.
+Being able to exhibit in the Wintringer Chapel is like a promise that turns into happiness.
+"Pèlerinage - pilgrimage with the eyes " was the title in 2005, when miniatures of my paintings could be seen on the walls of the chapel.
+This year, my idea focused on a large, multi-part work that will be placed in front of the apse as a picture wall.
+Visitors to the chapel will stop where the space once defined itself sacredly: in the place of an altar or, as in the Christian Orthodox church, in front of an iconostasis.

 An iconostasis, literally a "set up image," completely separates the congregation space from the sanctuary, its three doors opening only rarely during certain rituals.
 Those functions, as well as the history of salvation itself, the intercessory personnel or even the martyrs on the numerous icon panels, no longer play a role in my work.
 "My iconostasis" tells about heaven and hell on earth and their images in art.
 The space of the chapel animated me to realize the long-cherished idea of a large painting.
 48 individual panels are distributed on two halves.
 On the left, images of danger, violence and death; on the right, images of hope, joy, happiness.
 I feel like an eyewitness of those images in everyday life and in the history of art, to which I cannot remain silent.
 Continue to tell in my language, as was customary with myths.